shizmob/arcade-docs/arccer/boards.md

 **GPU**: AMD RX 5500XT, 1x HDMI, 3x DisplayPort; iGPU, 1x HDMI, 1x VGA (all unused)
 * One of the DisplayPort is converted to HDMI via converter
-* Display connectors falsely marked as COM3 and COM4

 **SSD**: 128GB